The Sullivans

 The Sullivans is an Australian period drama television series produced by Crawford Productions which ran on the Nine Network from 15 November 1976 until 10 March 1983.
 The series tells the story of a fictional average middle-class Melbourne family and the effect that the Second World War and the immediate post-war events had on their lives.
 It covers the period between 1 September 1939 to 22 August 1948.
 It was a consistent ratings success in Australia, and also became popular in the United Kingdom, the Republic of Ireland, the Netherlands, Gibraltar, Greece and New Zealand.

 Pre-production

-The show was purchased by Channel Nine without a pilot program being produced.
+The show was purchased by Channel Nine without a television pilot program being produced.
 They commissioned 34 hours with a view to extension.
 Fourteen writers were assigned to the thirteen plot lines which had been devised.

 The cast had not been established when they started writing the series and three months later they still had only two cast members, Vikki Hammond and Noni Hazlehurst.

-When researching the time period, the set designer Nick Rossendale said at the time "when you are dealing with a period of time that is well within living memory, you have to watch things very carefully".
+When researching the period, the set designer Nick Rossendale said at the time "when you are dealing with a period of time that is well within living memory, you have to watch things very carefully".
 Hence, the painstaking research into the reality of the show.

 In 1976, the show was regarded as an ambitious project with the biggest budget ever for a commercial network series.
-It reputedly cost one million dollars to set up.
+It reputedly cost A$1,000,000 to set up.